mnassrib/installing-hadoop-cluster/README.md

 - Start & Stop Hadoop

-In principle to start Hadoop, we only type ``start-all.sh``.
+In principle to start Hadoop, we only need to type ``start-all.sh``.
 However, I created two aliases ``Start_HADOOP`` and ``Stop_HADOOP`` into the environment variables that will ensure the execution of Hadoop.
-I created these aliases in order to avoid conflicts with the same commands for Spark which will be installed on the same machines.
-If you want to see the logs on the Web UI, after the application is terminated, then you need to start running the MapReduce Job History server also.
-For this, I added ``mapred --daemon stop historyserver``
+I created these aliases in order to avoid conflicts with the same commands existing with Spark which will be soon installed on the same machines.
+The same rules will also be applied with Spark.

+Once an application is terminated, you need to start running the MapReduce Job History server if you want to see the logs on the Web UI.
+For this, I added ``mapred --daemon start historyserver`` and ``mapred --daemon stop historyserver`` commands into the two created aliases.

 ###### Start